Open Paper LogoOpen Paper

 The four deterministic metrics are:

-- citation precision: the fraction of the model's citations that match some alternative in some required section — measuring how many of the model's citations were "useful" for the rubric.
+• citation_precision: the fraction of the model's citations that match some alternative in some required section — measuring how many of the model's citations were "useful" for the rubric.

-- section coverage: the fractional satisfaction of required sections, AND across sections and OR within each section's alternatives — measuring whether the model touched every required section.
+• section_coverage: the fractional satisfaction of required sections, AND across sections and OR within each section's alternatives — measuring whether the model touched every required section.

-- citation accuracy: the fraction of the model's citations that are verifiable substrings of the paper's raw text, after the normalization pass described below — measuring whether the model fabricated quotes.
+• citation_accuracy: the fraction of the model's citations that are verifiable substrings of the paper's raw text, after the normalization pass described below — measuring whether the model fabricated quotes.

-- refusal correctness (adversarial rows only): 1.0 if the model refused entirely or every citation it produced is grounded in the paper, 0.0 if any cited passage is fabricated — measuring whether the model invented evidence to support its refutation of a false premise.
+• refusal_correctness (adversarial rows only): 1.0 if the model refused entirely or every citation it produced is grounded in the paper, 0.0 if any cited passage is fabricated — measuring whether the model invented evidence to support its refutation of a false premise.

-factual_accuracy: whether every factual claim in the answer is consistent with the expected answer.completeness: whether every key point in the expected answer is addressed.
+• factual_accuracy: whether every factual claim in the answer is consistent with the expected answer.

 PDF-aware citation matcher

 The citation matcher decides whether a model's quoted citation appears in the paper's extracted text.
-Naively, this is a substring check; in practice, PyPDF2's text extraction introduces enough noise — line-break hyphenation preserved as -\n, stray mid-word spaces, ligatures, smart quotes — that a faithfully-quoted citation regularly fails an exact match.
-The matcher absorbs this noise through a normalization pipeline applied to both the citation and the paper text: lowercase, Unicode NFKD decomposition followed by a translation table (smart quotes → straight, ligatures → ASCII components, en/em dashes → hyphen), and whitespace collapse.
-Wrapping quote and punctuation characters are stripped from the citation's edges.
-The matcher then attempts a substring match in three escalating forms: the full normalized citation, an 80-character prefix of it (since LLMs frequently append context past what is verbatim in the paper), and finally a whitespace-stripped form that also collapses end-of-line hyphenation (-\s+ → "").
-The third form is what reclaims citations broken by mid-word PDF artifacts.
-We measured the impact directly: enabling these fallbacks on the existing 100-row Gemini run lifted citation accuracy from 0.554 to 0.817 with no change to model behavior — a 26-point gain that is purely about not under-counting correct citations.
-We chose this approach over embedding similarity because the failure modes diverge: a normalization-based matcher rejects fabricated content that does not appear in the paper, while an embedding matcher would pass a fabricated-but-on-topic quote that lives near real paper content in embedding space.
+Naively this is a substring check, but PyPDF2's text extraction introduces enough noise — line-break hyphenation, mid-word spaces, ligatures, smart quotes — that faithfully-quoted citations regularly fail an exact match.
+The matcher absorbs this noise through a normalization pipeline applied to both sides, with a final whitespace-stripped fallback that reclaims citations broken by mid-word PDF artifacts; full implementation details are in the released code.
+We chose this over embedding similarity because the failure modes diverge: a normalization-based matcher rejects fabricated content that does not appear in the paper, while an embedding matcher would pass a fabricated-but-on-topic quote that lives near real paper content in embedding space.

-LLM judge
+LLM Evaluator

 For factual_accuracy:

-- 5 — every factual claim in the actual answer is consistent with the expected answer with no fabricated specifics.
+• 5 — every factual claim in the actual answer is consistent with the expected answer with no fabricated specifics.

-- 4 — exactly one minor inaccuracy (a misstated number close to correct, a slightly wrong attribution).
+• 4 — exactly one minor inaccuracy (a misstated number close to correct, a slightly wrong attribution).

-- 3 — one substantive error or two-to-three minor ones.
+• 3 — one substantive error or two-to-three minor ones.

-- 2 — multiple substantive errors, or one error that undermines the main claim.
+• 2 — multiple substantive errors, or one error that undermines the main claim.

-- 1 — the core claim contradicts the expected answer, or the answer is fabricated wholesale.
+• 1 — the core claim contradicts the expected answer, or the answer is fabricated wholesale.

 For completeness:

-- 5 — every key point in the expected answer is addressed.
+• 5 — every key point in the expected answer is addressed.

-- 4 — exactly one minor omission.
+• 4 — exactly one minor omission.

-- 3 — one substantive omission or two-to-three minor ones.
+• 3 — one substantive omission or two-to-three minor ones.

-- 2 — multiple substantive omissions.
+• 2 — multiple substantive omissions.

-- 1 — the core point is not addressed at all.
+• 1 — the core point is not addressed at all.

 Results